homayoun-afshari/ha-3d/README.md

 For more information, you can refer to [main.js](main.js).
 It contains a sample of what I just explained.

 # More On What's Happening Behind the Scenes
+As I said earlier, [ha3d.js](ha3d.js) is the heart of this framework.
+It contains classes and functions that make the 3D World Framework possible:
+1. The `Ha3dEntity` class represents any 3D entity inside this framework and contains all the methods I explained in the previous section.
+However, this class cannot be instantiated directly, as it's a super-class for all other classes in this file.
+2. The `Ha3dWorld` class extends the `Ha3dEntity` class and represents a 3D world.
+This class is instantiated whenever a 3D world is needed in the code.
+3. The `Ha3dObject` class extends the `Ha3dEntity` class and represents a 3D object inside a 3D world.
+This class is also a super-class itself and cannot be directly instantiated.
+4. The ` Ha3dPlane`, ` Ha3dCylindroid`, ` Ha3dBox`, and ` Ha3dLight` classes extend the `Ha3dObject` class and directly represent the 3D objects, which are instantiated whenever a 3D object is created in the code.
+5. The functions perform advanced geometrical operations such as coordinates mapping or convex envelope search.